connor-powers/SatSim/README.md

    - Continuous (low) thrust maneuvers to change argument of periapsis

-      - Note: Thrust profiles of argument of periapsis change maneuvers are calculated assuming a "continuous" maneuver takes place (i.e., a burn arc angle $\alpha = \pi/2$ radians in https://apps.dtic.mil/sti/tr/pdf/ADA384536.pdf).
-Therefore it is not recommended to use this feature outside of parameter ranges where this assumption does not hold.
+      - Note: Thrust profiles of argument of periapsis change maneuvers are calculated assuming a "continuous" maneuver takes place (i.e., a burn arc angle $\alpha = \pi/2$ radians in https://apps.dtic.mil/sti/tr/pdf/ADA384536.pdf) with negligible natural drift rate of the argument of periapsis compared to the rate of change due to the maneuver burn.
+Therefore it is not recommended to use this feature outside of parameter ranges where these assumptions does not hold.
 Maneuvers that take place over a fraction of an orbit are not recommended.

+- Saving simulation data to data files and generating 2D and 3D plots from data files

+   - Note: Some plotting-related features (e.g., total simulation time in titles, specified plotting colors) are not yet supported when plotting from data files.
+Legend names also currently reflect data file names instead of satellite names.
+I hope to improve plotting from data files in the future.

 ## SatSim Build + Install Instructions
 Note: this tool requires gnuplot to be installed.